hugochang1/Tutorial/Spec/Location/readme.md

         - verification (yes or no)
   - SUPL2.0 (Secure User Plane Location): support 4G cell, LPP and LPPe
     - compitable with SUPL1.0
+    - SUPL2.0.4 support 5G cell
     - User Scenarios
       - NI can support over UDP or SIP push
-      - Area ID: like geofence but based on PLMN (Public land mobile network) instead, when user enter or leave then it reports
+      - Area ID: like geofence but based on PLMN (Public land mobile network) instead, when user enter or leave then it reports (not popular)
+      - support periodic report (not popular)
-      -
+      - batch report (not popular)